 - Is a LISA a better way to save for retirement?

 - Is there a risk my employer will take my cash?

-Auto-enrolment is a rule which says companies must opt in their employees aged 22 to 66ish (state pension age) who earn above £10,000/year to pay towards a private pension.
+Auto-enrolment is a rule which says companies must opt in their employees aged 22 to 66ish (state pension age) who earn at least £10,000/year to pay towards a private pension.

 If you're under 22, over 66 or earn under £10,000 click this link as there is still a way to make your firm pay into your pension.

 This type of pension is just a savings scheme to provide money for you in later life, on top of the state pension.
 And it's worth it, as there's far from any guarantee that the state pension will provide a decent standard of living in future years.

 Yet crucially, when you pay into your workplace pension, your employer must also contribute to your pension savings – on top of your salary.
 If you opt out of the pension scheme, you don't get this extra cash.
 The effect of this is a bit of a mind twist...

 - EVERYONE WHO IS OPTED IN EFFECTIVELY GETS A PAY RISE… as your employer is giving you extra money you wouldn't have got otherwise, even though it's not immediately usable.